ruslialwin/stroke-analysis/README.md

 - BMI, smoking status, and average glucose level
 - Stroke occurrence (target variable)

+## ✅ Conclusion
+Based on the data exploration results:
+- Age shows a strong relationship with stroke risk (the older the individual, the higher the risk).
+- Hypertension and heart disease are linked to an increased risk of stroke.
+- Higher average glucose levels are positively correlated with stroke.
+- Lifestyle factors such as smoking status also show variations in stroke risk.
+- The analysis highlights that medical and lifestyle variables can serve as important indicators for understanding stroke risk.

 ## 🚀 How to Run
 1. **Clone this repository**
 ```bash